 Is there an enterprise version of Sensu Go?

 Yes!
-Sensu Inc. offers support packages for Sensu Go as well as license-activated features designed for enterprises.
+Sensu Inc. offers support packages for Sensu Go as well as license-activated features designed for monitoring at scale.
 Contact the Sensu sales team for a personalized demo, and see the getting started guide for more information.